jashkenas/coffeescript/TAME.md

 x = await myfunc defer(_)
 ```

-And have the value of the right hand side evaluate to whatever the value `_`
+And have the value of the right hand side evaluate to whatever the
-when `myfunc` fulfills its deferral.
-That /might/ be possible, but something
+value `_` gets when `myfunc` fulfills its deferral.
+That /might/ be
-like this seems even uglier to implement:
+possible, but something like this seems even uglier to implement:

 ```coffescript
 yourfunc (await myfunc defer _), (await otherfunc defer _)